w3c/wai-intro-wcag/content/faq.md

 With today's technology, accessibility issues that would have failed 4.1.1, will fail other criteria, such as Info and Relationships ([SC 1.3.1](https://w3c.github.io/wcag/understanding/info-and-relationships)) or Name, Role, Value ([SC 4.1.2](https://w3c.github.io/wcag/understanding/name-role-value)).
 Therefore 4.1.1 is no longer needed for accessibility.

 We are exploring options for handling 4.1.1 in WCAG 2.0 and 2.1.
 We may obsolete it in those versions as well.
-In the meantime, web content that is required to meeting WCAG 2.0 or 2.a may need to meet 4.1.1.
+In the meantime, web content that is required to meet WCAG 2.0 or 2.1 may need to meet 4.1.1.

 ## How Can I Get Updates? {#getnews}